Educational methods

 Tips on teamwork:

-• Write a detailed plan on how to complete the task.
+• Write a detailed plan on how to accomplish the task

 • Get to know your group members: what are their strengths?

-• Set short-term deadlines and evaluate the individual work regularly in the group.
-Don’t be afraid to adjust the plan if needed.
+• Establish short-term deadlines and conduct regular evaluations of individual contributions within the group.
+Be open to adjusting the plan if necessary.